dewittpe/pedbp/README.md

 [![minimal R version](https://img.shields.io/badge/R%3E%3D-3.5.0-6666ff.svg)](https://cran.r-project.org/)

 ## Objective
-Provided a method for translating pediatric blood pressures, dependent on age, sex, and height (if known), to percentiles.
+Provide a method for translating pediatric blood pressures, dependent on age, sex, and height (if known), to percentiles.

 ## Method
-Blood pressure precentiles are based Gaussian distributions defined by published values for the mean and standard deviation, or derived mean and standard deviations based on published percentiles.
+Blood pressure precentiles are based on Gaussian distributions defined by published values for the mean and standard deviation, or derived mean and standard deviations based on published percentiles.